Skip to content

 2. Logos in Social Media Content

-Aristotle listed several good reasons which every potential speaker or writer should master the art of persuasion.
-Find the full list on this post.
+Aristotle listed several good reasons that every potential speaker or writer should master the art of persuasion.
+Find the complete list this post.

-Perhaps, one more reason is to find out how to collect relevant sources to support the central argument — digital analysis implies in-depth research to defend the position.
-Everything to do with the evidence is related to logos.
-The evidence consists of facts (objective truth) and authority (the quality of source).
+Perhaps one additional reason is to determine how to collect relevant sources to support the central argument—digital analysis requires in-depth research to defend the position.
+Everything related to the evidence pertains to logos.
+The evidence consists of facts (objective truth) and authority (the quality of the source).

 Let’s say that you are a resident of Connecticut and you are about to vote for the President of the United States.
 Here is which post might look useful, up-to-date, and relevant:

-“Only the following citizens have a right to take part in voting:
+“Only the following citizens have thea broad audience right to take part in voting:

 Signed up to the votin system